daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

+- Doubles the chance to attract fish normally associated with every bait.
-Also applies to the double catch effect of Wild Bait and bonus treasure effect of Magnet.
+- Also doubles the double catch chance of Wild Bait and the bonus treasure chance of Magnet.
 </font>
 </ul>
 </details>